angular/angular/aio/content/guide/deprecations.md

 this.value = 'some value';
 ```

-This has been deprecated for several reasons.
-First, developers have found this pattern
+This support was deprecated for several reasons.
+First, developers found this pattern
 confusing.
 It seems like the actual `ngModel` directive is being used, but in fact it's
 an input/output property named `ngModel` on the reactive form directive that
 approximates some, but not all, of the directive's behavior.